-Cloud 9 Siargao is rated as the best surf break in the Philippines and it is one of my favorite things to do in Siargao.
+Cloud 9 Siargao is rated as the best surf break in the Philippines and it’s not to be missed on your itinerary.

 Whether you are a die-hard surfer or not, a visit to Cloud 9 on Siargao beach will definitely make your day, especially around sunrise or sunset.

 Cloud 9 surf is located on the south-east corner of Siargao Island.
 Cloud Nine surf can be found in the main tourist hub of General Luna, the most popular place to stay.